Barbadians celebrate the birth of a republic and bid farewell to the Queen - KTVZ

 After taking in a 21-gun salute to mark the historic switch, Mason bestowed the country’s highest-ranking honor, the Order of Freedom, upon the Prince of Wales — a move designed to highlight the continued close relationship between Barbados and the United Kingdom.

-Prince Charles said he was “deeply touched” to have been asked to participate in the commemorations before acknowledging the “appalling atrocity of slavery.”
+Prince Charles said he was “deeply touched” to have been asked to participate in the commemorations before reflecting on the protracted process the island nation of just under 300,000 people has endured to become a republic.

-He told crowds: “The creation of this Republic offers a new beginning, but it also marks a point on a continuum — a milestone on the long road you have not only traveled, but which you have built.”
+He told the people of Barbados: “The creation of this Republic offers a new beginning, but it also marks a point on a continuum — a milestone on the long road you have not only traveled, but which you have built.”

 “From the darkest days of our past, and the appalling atrocity of slavery, which forever stains our history, the people of this island forged their path with extraordinary fortitude.
 Emancipation, self-government and Independence were your way-points.
 Freedom, justice and self-determination have been your guides,” he said.